kp101/Wellness-Monitor/README.md

      ![temperature](images/grafana-environ_2026-01-28_15-36-54.png)
   5. It is also possible to publish temperature, pressure, humidity and voc to dedicated feeds and generate graphs in the cloud in order to monitor trends and comfort level remotely (additional mods needed), e.g.
      ![temperature](images/adafruitio-temp_2026-01-31_13-28-28.png)
-  7. alerting the hearing impaired with blinking led if the doorbell message is received,
+  7. The folder with Adafruit ESP32 Feather v2 has but a publishing and listening feed.
+This is to alert the hearing impaired with blinking led if the doorbell message is received (doorbell with camera and motion detection is in a separate folder to come.),
   8. more to come...

 Minimal requirements: